CyberPunkMetalHead/cryptocurrency-gpt/README.md

 | `npm run preview`      | Preview your build locally, before deploying     |
 | `npm run astro ...`    | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro --help` | Get help using the Astro CLI                     |

+## Interested in Algorithmic Cryptocurrency Trading?
+If you like this project and are into crypto, I built and [algorithmic cryptocurrency trading platform](https://aesircrypto.com) alongside a small team of developers.
+We're always adding new features on there so go check it out if that's something you're into, or [join our Discord](https://discord.gg/jmqr7SvXVM) for crypto and tech discussions.